WalidBenTouhami/PROGEASE/README.md

 ---

-## 🚀 Project Overview
+## 🚀 Projet Overview
-**PROGEASE** is a modern, full-stack platform for managing student projects in an academic environment.
-It streamlines project and deliverable tracking, team collaboration, evaluation, and reporting, with advanced features like AI-powered analysis and automated documentation/testing.
+**PROGEASE** is a modern, full-stack platform for managing student projets in an academic environment.
+It streamlines projet and livrable tracking, team collaboration, evaluation, and reporting, with advanced features like AI-powered analysis and automated documentation/testing.

 ---